-Lost Property: Fill up the form on the lost property and processes page.
+Lost Property: Fill out the form on the Cross Country Lost Property page.

-As journeys can be disrupted due to weather or work on the line it is worth checking the arrival time of your Cross Country Train before you travel.
+Bad weather or work on the line could disrupt your travel, it is worth checking the arrival time of your Cross Country Train.

 If your train is delayed or cancelled, you can claim compensation from Cross Country.
 The amount you are entitled to depends on how late you arrive at your destination, as follows:

 30 – 59 minutes: 50% of the cost of a single ticket or 50% of the cost of either leg of a return ticket